LexWantsMore/Task-Manager/README.md

 In order to avoid port collisions, in the source code port value is 5000.
 You can change this value to suit your liking.

-Make sure you install all dependencies required to run this project.
+Make sure to install all dependencies required to run this project.
 The various dependencies particularly used aside from node.js and express.js are:
 -dotenv
 -nodemon